Armed Man Arrested for Ambushing Chappelle Dropped a Rap Track About Him

 The man who allegedly rushed the stage and attacked comedian Dave Chappelle as he performed Tuesday night at the Hollywood Bowl is an aspiring rapper who recorded a song in 2020 titled “Dave Chappell.”

+Lee appeared seriously injured as he was loaded into an ambulance Tuesday.

-“Life with you [N-words] a joke,” Lee repeats over and over in the track uploaded in 2020, also mentioning “keys to a boat,” seemingly without context.
+“Life with you [N-words] a joke,” Lee repeats over and over in the track about Chappelle he uploaded in 2020, also mentioning “keys to a boat,” seemingly without context.

 In an Instagram story posted to his page prior to the attack, Lee can be seen wearing the same sweatshirt he wore during the Chappelle ambush.
 It has no sound, and is just a few seconds long, but Lee filmed the clip with a filter that gives him what appear to be devil horns.